-Only 43 cars have ever sold for more than $10 million at public auction.
+Only 44 cars have ever sold for more than $10 million at public auction.
 Ferrari is the most-expensive car marque with 250 models especially highly priced.
-Nearly two-thirds of the cars selling for more than $10 million are Ferraris (27) with Mercedes Benz, Jaguar, Porsche, McLaren, Aston Martin and Alfa Romeo each having two cars on the list.
+Nearly two-thirds of the cars selling for more than $10 million are Ferraris (27) followed by Aston Martin with three while Mercedes Benz, Jaguar, Porsche, McLaren, and Alfa Romeo each having two cars on the list.
 The other brands having sold for seven figures plus are Bugatti, Duesenberg, Ford and Shelby.
-In 2008, a 1961 Ferrari 250 GT SWB California Spider was the first car to break the $10 million barrier but most of the $10 million results are more recent: 6 in 2014, 11 in 2015, and 9 in 2016 but only 6 in 2017.
+In 2008, a 1961 Ferrari 250 GT SWB California Spider was the first car to break the $10 million barrier but most of the $10 million results are more recent: 6 in 2014, 11 in 2015, and 9 in 2016 but only 6 in 2017 and 1 thus far in 2018 (mid-July).
 Only eight cars have ever sold for more than $20 million with the record $38 million for a 1962/3 Ferrari 250 GTO sold by Bonhams in 2014.

 See also the Top 10 prices paid per annum in recent years.

 List of Cars Selling for $10 Million Plus

 The following cars sold at public auction for $10 million or more: